microsoft/logstash-output-application-insights/README.md

 # Getting Started for Contributors

-If you would like to become an active contributor to this project please follow the instructions provided in [Azure Projects Contribution Guidelines](http://azure.github.io/guidelines/).
+If you would like to become an active contributor to this project please follow the instructions provided in [CONTRIBUTING.md](CONTRIBUTING.md) and  [DEVELOPER.md](DEVELOPER.md)
-You can find more details for contributing in the [CONTRIBUTING.md](CONTRIBUTING.md).

 # Provide Feedback

-If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Azure/azure-storage-ruby/issues) section of the project.
+If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/Microsoft/logstash-output-application-insights/issues) section of the project.

 # Code of Conduct